dshuvar/blog/_posts/2017-09-15-if your docker container restarting ciclically.md

 But something was wrong.
 Opps, i made mistake in my configutration file and now my container restarts again and again.

-I can saw it in log-files:
+You can saw it in log-files:

 ```
 sudo docker logs --tail 5 my_favorite_container